Mozilla VPN Review

 What does Mozilla VPN cost?

-Mozilla costs five dollars a month.
+Mozilla costs about five dollars per month when you pay upfront for a year.
 For this price, you can install the software on up to five different devices.